ashfaqur/foreign-exchange-service/docs/Development.md

 - Default limit 1000, max 5000
 - Empty items array for no results

-3. Get the EUR-FX exchange rate at particular day
+3. Get the EUR-FX exchange rate on a particular day

 ```json
 GET /rates/{date}